Alex Yu-Ting Lin

 Biography

-Lin studies international security, with a regional focus on Asia.
-His book project, Challenges from Below, theorizes how smaller states shape when and why rising powers like China and established powers like the US compete and fight for status.
-His book project has implications for understanding the causes and dynamics of interstate conflict.
-Lin's other research examines how states compete for status through non-military means such as economic statecraft or influence operations.
-His academic work has appeared in the Journal of Global Security Studies and the Review of International Political Economy, and his policy work has been published by The Diplomat and the East-West Center in Washington DC.
+Alex Yu-Ting Lin is the Assistant Director and a Senior Research Fellow at the Notre Dame International Security Center.
+Alex studies international security, namely the causes and strategies of revisionism from rising powers, with a focus on US-China relations.
+His book project, Provocations from Below, theorizes how smaller states shape when and why great powers fight for status.
+An article manuscript from the book project received the Patricia Weitsman award from the International Security Studies Section (ISSS), International Studies Association (ISA).
+His other research examines how states compete for status through economic statecraft or information warfare.
+His academic work has appeared in the Journal of Global Security Studies and the Review of International Political Economy, and his policy work has been published by The Diplomat and has received inquiries from the Parliament of Australia.
+Alex received his PhD from the University of Southern California, and has previously held fellowships with the Institute for Security and Conflict Studies at the George Washington University and the Belfer Center for Science and International Affairs at Harvard University.